mozilla-extensions/dnssec-interference/TELEMETRY.md

 the DNS responses to return, re-transmitting lost packets if necessary.
 We then encapsulate the DNS responses into a single ping.
-- If we receive the correct responses for each DNS request, then the size of the data for the ping containing the responses should be at most 3 KB.
+- If we receive the correct responses for each DNS request, then the size of the ping containing the responses should be at most 4-5 KB.
 - As previously noted, we only run the measurements once per browser startup.